 Before your first cut, spend some time picking up sticks and the occasional piece of windblown trash from your lawn.
 You may want to rack out any areas with matted leaves so that oxygen and beneficial organic materials and fertilizers can easily enter your lawn.

 The nutrients in your soil can change over the year.
 An inexpensive soil test can take all the guesswork out of applying the correct nutrients your lawn will need.
-Ask your lawn company for more information on conducting a soil test.
+Ask your lawn care company for more information on conducting a soil test.

 When the pH of your lawn is correctly balanced, there is less need for fertilizer, so while we recommend fertilizing in the spring before the growing season begins, we also recommend a year-round lawn program that focuses on contiguously adding natural organic matter to the soil.
 For the Bergen County, NJ area, your lawn may need additional potassium and phosphorus.
 You may also want to apply a crabgrass pre-emergent.
 This should be done when the Crabgrass plants begin to germinate at soil temperatures between 53 and 60 degrees.
 Your Bergen County lawn service will know when the correct time is for applying this herbicide.
 They will also monitor your lawn during excessive rainfall and high temperatures and may apply more herbicide to prevent a crabgrass outbreak at any time of the year.
 The reason herbicides are used in April is that the lawn is not stressed, and treatments will not harm the grass plants.
 It is best to discuss your lawn’s history with your Bergen County lawn service – especially if you know of other weeds that periodically affect your lawn.